Postpartum Depression

 Group Offers Friendship, Connection

 Mandy started attending the Postpartum Support Group.
-It helped her to hear other women’s stories and to see “it wasn’t just me,” she says.
+It helped her hear other women’s stories and see that “it wasn’t just me,” she says.

-“Within weeks, my crying was much less intense and I didn’t feel as sad.
+“Within weeks, my crying was much less intense, and I didn’t feel as sad.
 My anxiety was still there, but more manageable,” she says.
-It took about nine months after her baby was born for Mandy to feel completely like herself again.
+It took Mandy about nine months after her baby was born to feel completely like herself again.

-The decision to have another baby was one that she and her husband considered carefully.
-Her experience with her second son has been “100% different.
-My anxiety is much lower and every moment with him has been a joy,” Mandy says.
+The decision to have another baby was one they considered carefully.
+Mandy says her experience with her second son has been “100% different.
+My anxiety is much lower, and every moment with him has been a joy.”

-She still attends the Postpartum Support Group, but for different reasons.
-“This time, I realize when I have a bad day it won’t last forever.
-I want to share my experiences and what I learned to help other new moms,” Mandy says.
+Mandy still attends the Postpartum Support Group, but for different reasons.
+“This time, I realize when I have a bad day, it won’t last forever.
+I want to share my experiences and what I learned to help other new moms.”